 The Harry S. Truman Scholarship is the official federal memorial to the 33rd president of the United States.
 Dedicated to education and public service, President Truman often spoke about the importance of promoting young leaders, and envisioned a program for students that would encourage educated citizenship and political responsibility.
 Therefore, after his death in 1972, a bill for this memorial was proposed and authorized to allow the Foundation to “award scholarships to persons who demonstrate outstanding potential for and who plan to pursue a career in public service,” and to conduct a nationwide competition to select Truman scholars.
 The Foundation awarded its first Scholarships in the 1977-78 academic year.

-Each year hundreds of college juniors compete for roughly 60 awards.
+Each year hundreds of college juniors and seniors compete for up to 65 awards.
 The rigorous selection process requires that good candidates have a strong record of public service and submit a policy proposal that addresses a particular issue in society.
 The Foundation defines public service as employment in government at any level, uniformed services, public-interest organizations, non-governmental research and/or educational organizations, public and private schools, and public service-oriented nonprofit organizations such as those whose primary purposes are to help needy or disadvantaged persons or to protect the environment.
 The Truman Scholarship is committed to encouraging future “change agents” in America.
 Many of those chosen as scholars go on to serve in public office as public defenders, leaders of non-profit organizations, and educators.